-Limited purpose trust banks that concentrate their business in pre-need funeral arrangements and banks that aggrestively solicit this business may pose heightened risk.
-Examiners should review a bank's risk management practices relating to this line of business to ensure that the bank is in a position to electively assess and manage the risks associated with providing pre-need funeral or ceme ery tasts ervices.
+Limited purpose trust banks that concentrate their business in pre-need funeral arrangements and banks that aggressively solicit this business may pose heightened risk.
+Examiners should review a bank's risk management practices relating to this line of business to ensure that the bank is in a position to effectively assess and manage the risks associated with providing pre-need funeral or cemetery trust services.